Krapanj

 Krapanj is an island in the Adriatic Sea, located south of Šibenik, Croatia.

 Krapanj is one of the smallest inhabited islands of the Adriatic Sea covering 0.36 km^{2}.
-It is also the most densely inhabited island and has the lowest elevation (1.5 m above sea level).
-Krapanj is 300 m offshore at its closest point from the mainland village of Brodarica.
+It is the lowest island on the Adriatic with an elevation of 1.5m above sea level.
+Krapanj is 300m offshore at its closest point from the mainland town of Brodarica.

+The island is divided into the precincts: Donja Loza, Gornja Loza, Pisak, Donje More, Sika, Dolac and Buta.
+In close vicinity are the uninhabited islets of Mumonja, Oblik, Krbela mala, Krbela vela and the Oštrica peninsula, located to the south.
+Krapanj is administratively located in the City of Šibenik and is one of its local committees.

 Geography

 The average elevation is about 2 m and the highest point is 7 m above sea level.
 It lies in the Dinaric direction, from north-west to south-east.

 Geology

 Krapanj is composed of Mesozoic limestone and dolomite.

 Climate

 The island of Krapanj is situated in the central part of the Croatian littoral and is characterised by a warm, dry Mediterranean climate.
 According to data from the nearest weather station, in Šibenik, for the period from 1986 to 1996 the average annual temperature was 15.5 °C and the average annual precipitation 711.7 mm.